-R. Kelly ‘Forced’ Girlfriend To Lie To Cops Regarding Abuse Alleges ‘Page Six’
+R. Kelly ‘Forced’ Girlfriend To Lie To Cops Regarding Abuse, Alleges ‘Page Six’

 — Gerald A. Griggs (@AttorneyGriggs) March 6, 2019

 Kelly’s attorney, Steve Greenberg, said in a statement to TMZ that the singer’s legal team would not address any more rumors moving forward into the investigation.

 “From now on we are only going to deal with facts,” he stated.